PacktPublishing/Node.js-Design-Patterns-Fourth-Edition/06-coding-with-streams/21-ordered-limited-concurrent-execution/README.md

-# 21-ordered-parallel-execution
+# 21-ordered-limited-concurrent-execution

-This example shows how to create a limited parallel execution flow using streams.
+This example shows how to create a limited concurrent execution flow using streams.

 ## Dependencies